rodem-hep/adversarialGeneralization/README.md

 4) `franckstools/adversarial_attack.py`
     - Contains a wrapper including all the logic to train a pytorch lightning model using the different adversarial methods.
 (Feature-space)

+5) `scripts/export_hessian.py`
+    - Calculates the largest eigenvalue of the hessian for the models.